Consensus decision-making: Decision rules

-For these reasons, most consensus decision-making emphasizes finding out why dissent occurs.
-In democratic contexts, political theory debates how to deal with dissent and consensus where violent opposition is possible (or even likely).
-Weale (1999) states the problem as:

-Rules and processes simply are never enough to resolve these questions, and a robust debate for millennia on political virtues has focused on what human characteristics participants must cultivate to achieve harmony under diversity.
+Diversity of opinion is normal in most all situations, and will be represented proportionately in an appropriately functioning group.

 Blocking and other forms of dissent

 To ensure the agreement or consent of all participants is valued, many groups choose unanimity or near-unanimity as their decision rule.
 Groups that require unanimity allow individual participants the option of blocking a group decision.
 This provision motivates a group to make sure that all group members consent to any new proposal before it is adopted.
-Proper guidelines for the use of this option, however, are important.
-The ethics of consensus decision-making encourage participants to place the good of the whole group above their own individual preferences.
 When there is potential for a block to a group decision, both the group and dissenters in the group are encouraged to collaborate until agreement can be reached.
 Simply vetoing a decision is not considered a responsible use of consensus blocking.
 Some common guidelines for the use of consensus blocking include: